Any registered voter in Martin County may vote by mail (NO REASON REQUIRED).

 Returning a Vote by Mail Ballot

-Vote by Mail ballots must be returned to the Martin County Elections Center, either in person or by mail no later than 7 p.m. on election day.
+Vote by Mail ballots must be returned in person at the Martin County Elections Center, drop boxes at early voting sites during early voting hours of operation or by mail no later than 7 p.m. on election day.

 A Vote by Mail ballot cannot be voted and returned at a polling place.